Green-Reliable-Software-Budapest/Hack-for-Earth-Green-AI-Hackathon-2025/CODE_OF_CONDUCT.md

 ## Reporting

-Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported confidentially by sending an email to **info@greenreliable.hu**.
+Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported confidentially by sending an email to **info@dataimmigrant.com**.
 All complaints will be reviewed and investigated promptly and fairly.

 ## Enforcement